Iowa DOT honors public transit systems

-AMES, Iowa – June 7, 2017 – Transit systems from Iowa City, Cedar Rapids, and Atlantic have been honored by the Iowa Department of Transportation for their accomplishments during fiscal year 2016.
+AMES, Iowa – June 30, 2014, Transit systems from Ottumwa, Burlington, and Decorah have been honored by the Iowa Department of Transportation for their accomplishments during the 2013 fiscal year.

 Each year at the Iowa Public Transit Association Conference and Annual Meeting, the Iowa DOT recognizes one regional transit system and one urban transit system for the highest percentage increase in ridership coupled with a decrease or lowest increase in operating costs.
-The Iowa DOT also recognized an individual transit manager for their contributions to the improvement of public transit in Iowa.
-The awards were presented June 1 in West Des Moines during the annual awards banquet co-sponsored by the Iowa Public Transit Association and the Iowa DOT.
+Beginning this year, an individual transit manager will be recognized for their contributions to public transit in Iowa.
+The awards were presented in Davenport during the annual awards banquet co-sponsored by the Iowa Public Transit Association and the Iowa DOT.

 Contact: Ryan Ward, Iowa DOT transit programs administrator at 515-233-7877 or email@example.com